JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 [//]: # (title: Kotlin/JS IR compiler)

-> The Kotlin/JS IR compiler is in [Beta](components-stability.md).
-It is almost stable, but migration steps may be required
-> in the future.
-We'll do our best to minimize any changes you have to make.
->
-{type="warning"}

 The Kotlin/JS IR compiler backend is the main focus of innovation around Kotlin/JS, and paves the way forward for the technology.